CloudBoost/developers/en/realtime/customnotifications.md

 ##Stop listening

-To stop listening to notifications from Channels you need to call the `off` method/fucntion of CloudNotifications class.
+To stop listening to notifications from Channels you need to call the <span class="tut-snippet"> off</span> method/fucntion of CloudNotifications class.

 ==JavaScript==
 <span class="js-lines" data-query="off">